-Born in Bordeaux France, Benjamin Millepied began his dance training at the age of eight with his mother Catherine, a former modern dancer.
-From the age of thirteen to sixteen he attended the Conservatoire National de Lyon, studying classical ballet under Michel Rahn.
-In the summer of 1992, Benjamin made his first appearance in New York City, for a summer program at the School of American Ballet, the official school of New York City Ballet.
-The following year he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the French Ministry.
+Born in France, Benjamin Millepied began his dance training at the age of eight with his mother, a former modern dancer.
+From the age of thirteen to the age of sixteen he attended the Conservatoire National de Lyon, studying classical ballet with Michel Rahn.
+In the summer of 1992, Mr. Millepied came to New York City to attend the summer program at the School of American Ballet, the official school of New York City Ballet.
+The following year, he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the French Ministry.
 At SAB he studied with Stanley Williams and Adam Luders.
-In the 1994 SAB Spring Workshop, Benjamin originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
-That same year, he was awarded the prestigious “Prix de Lausanne.”
-In his last year at SAB, Benjamin received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
-By early 2001, he was promoted to the rank of Principal Dancer.
-In 2004 and 2005, Benjamin directed the Morriss Center Dance Workshop in Bridgehampton, New York.
-From 2006 to 2007, he was choreographer-in-residence at the Baryshnikov Arts Center in New York.
-In 2007, Benjamin received the United States Artists Wynn Fellowship.
-In 2010, Mr. Millepied was made Chevalier in the Order of Arts and Letters by the French Ministry of Culture.
+In the 1994 SAB Spring Workshop, Mr. Millepied originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
+He was awarded the “Prix de Lausanne” the same year.
+In his last year at SAB, Mr. Millepied received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
+In the spring of 2001, he was promoted to the rank of Principal Dancer at NYCB, where he remained until his retirement as a dancer in 2011.